FireDynamics/LectureFireSimulation/_sources/content/teaching/01_firesim_lecture/00_overview.md

 # Fire Simulation Lecture @ BUW

-The structure of the lecture [Fire Simulation](https://cce.uni-wuppertal.de/en/teaching/fire-simulation/) tought at the University of Wuppertal is split into two parts.
+The structure of the lecture [Fire Simulation](https://cce.uni-wuppertal.de/en/teaching/fire-simulation/) taught at the University of Wuppertal is split into two parts.
 This is due to the fact that two groups of students with different extents visit this course.

 **Fire Simulation I (FS I):** XYZ